Things You Thought You Knew – Head in the Clouds

 Okay.

-If it's really far around the other side, there's no light illuminating any part of the air above you.
+Speaker 1 If it's really far around the other side, there's no light illuminating any part of the air above you.
 We call that nighttime, right?
 Nighttime.

-Very good.
+Speaker 1 Very good.

-Just want to let you know I'm with you.
+Speaker 1 Just want to let you know I'm with you.

 All right.
-There are three kinds of Twilight.
+There's three kinds of twilight.

-There is civil Twilight.
+There is civil twilight.
 All right.

 Hello, I'm Twilight.

-So terribly nice to meet you.
+Speaker 1 So terribly nice to meet you.
 Quite frankly, I don't want to offend you in any way possible.

 I saw a comedy skit with civil engineers.
 Right.

-Would you like some?
+Speaker 1 Would you like some?

-Would you care for another pinafore?
+Speaker 1 Would you care for another pinafore?

-Oh, my good man.
-Please, I wouldn't
+Speaker 1 Oh, my good man.
+Please, I wouldn't.

 If only civil wars could be that polite.
 Oh, wouldn't that be something?
 You know, I would kill you, but that would be rather unpleasant, wouldn't it?
 A civil war.

-is
+Speaker 1 is

-Okay.
+Civil twilight.
 Civil twilight.

 People don't have much need for the sky like other people do.
 So civil twilight, six degrees.